aligent/cdk-constructs/packages/waf/README.md

 1. Pull this repository locally
 2. `cd` into this repository
 3. run `npm link`
-4. `cd` into the downstream repo (target project, etc) and run `npm link 'aws-waf-stack'` The downstream repository should now include a symlink to this module.
+4. `cd` into the downstream repo (target project, etc) and run `npm link '@aligent/cdk-waf'` The downstream repository should now include a symlink to this module.
 Allowing local changes to be tested before pushing.
+You may want to update the version notation of the package in the downstream repository's `package.json`.